 In accordance with the requirements of SFAS No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans, SFAS No. 106, Employers' Accounting for Postretirement Benefits Other Than Pensions, and SFAS No. 87, pension and other postretirement benefit assets and liabilities are valued annually at the end of the year for purposes of determining funded status and future year pension expense.
 Our long-term return on assets and discount rate assumptions are key variables in making such determinations.
 Refer to "Critical Accounting Estimates" within Item 7 of our 2007 Form 10-K for more information regarding our long-term return on assets and discount rate assumptions.
 There has been a negative return on pension assets through June 29, 2008 compared to our assumption of a positive annual return of 8.75% at December 31, 2007.
 If the actual rate of return on our plan assets continues to be below our assumed 8.75% rate of return through December 31, 2008, it would negatively impact our funded status at year end and increase pension expense in future years.
-In addition, if the current corporate bond yield environment as of June 29, 2008 continues through December 31, 2007, and positively impact our funded status at year end.
+In addition, if the current corporate bond yield environment as of June 29, 2008 continues through December 31, 2008, it may result in a higher discount rate than our discount rate assumption of 6.5% at December 31, 2007 and positively impact our funded status at year end.
 The ultimate impact on our future pension expense and funded status will be determined based upon market conditions in effect when we perform our annual valuation for the December 31, 2008 financial statements.